Zinzendorf family: History

-The family was firstly mentioned in 1114 in a document written by Hermann von Vohburg, Bishop of Augsburg.
+The family’s early seat was located at Zinsenhof near present-day Ruprechtshofen in Lower Austria.
+Over subsequent centuries, members of the family held estates and lordships in Lower Austria and participated in regional administration under both the Babenberg and later Habsburg dynasties.
 At first, their estates were all near St. Poelten which is roughly between Vienna and Salzburg.
-During the reformation, many of the Zinzendorfs became Lutherans and, because of their religious belief, they were forced to leave Austria.
-Nevertheless they made sure that at least one member stayed Catholic - to look after their vast estates back in Austria.
+Through marriage with the noble house of Pottendorf, the family adopted the combined name Zinzendorf und Pottendorf.
 Apart from their possessions in Austria, they also reigned over the Lordship of Pottendorf in Baden, which was incorporated into their name as Zinzendorf und Pottendorf.

-In 1460 they were awarded with the title of Baron by Frederick III, Holy Roman Emperor, while in 1662 they were raised to the dignity of Imperial Count by Leopold I, Holy Roman Emperor.
+In 1460, members of the family were elevated to the rank Baron by Frederick III, Holy Roman Emperor.
+On 16 November 1662 the family was raised to the dignity of Imperial Count (Reichsgraf) by Leopold I, Holy Roman Emperor.